tobor88/Bash/README.md

 # Bash
-Collection of bash scripts I wrote to make my life easier or test myself that you may find useful.
+Collection of bash tools I wrote to make my life easier or test myself.
 The help switch defined for these scripts is written with the assumption these exist in a PATH environmnet variable.
 Typically commands such as these should be placed in /usr/local/bin.
-This is considered best practice for Linux.Most of these tools will be useful to Red Teamers
+This is considered best practice for Linux.
+Most of these tools will be useful to Red Teamers.

 ## ADD COMMANDS TO /usr/local/bin
 Enter the below commands to download this repo, make the .sh files executable and place the .sh executable files into your /usr/local/bin so you can use for example "getip" instead of ./getip.sh to execute the commands.